xinity/dcos-docs-site/pages/services/edge-lb/related-documentation/release-notes/index.md

 # Notable changes for Edge-LB 1.2.3
 Released on November 27, 2018.

-* lbmgr: Enforce the timeout also during the connection phase of the healthcheck command
+* `lbmgr`: Enforce the timeout also during the connection phase of the healthcheck command
-* apiserver: Make the following parameters of the pool tasks healthchecking configurable using the following new pool parameters:
+* `apiserver`: Make the following parameters of the pool tasks healthchecking configurable using the following new pool parameters:
   * `poolHealthcheckGracePeriod` - Defines the period of time after start of the pool container when failed healtchecks will be ignored (default: 180s).
   * `poolHealthcheckInterval` - Defines healthcheck execution interval.
 At most one healtcheck is going to execute at any given time (default: 12s).
   * `poolHealthcheckMaxFail` - Defines how many consecutive failures mark the task as failed and force Mesos to kill it (default: 5).